 #70: Maytime 70th anniversary tribute; Maytime vs. Titanic; tribute to Blossom Rock; interview with Lee Quindlen

-#71: Anniversary issues for The Girl of the Golden West and Sweethearts; highlights from our early Mac/Eddy social media site; the Mac/Eddy cruises; interview with Barry Wood
+#71: Anniversary issues for The Girl of the Golden West and Sweethearts; highlights and information learned from our early Mac/Eddy social media site; the Mac/Eddy cruises; interview with Barry Wood

 #72: The Los Angeles Driving Tour: complete directions, photos, maps of their homes, graves, favorite restaurants and other remaining landmarks; plus the history of the homes and indoor indoor photos showing rooms that have never been remodeled since; the original “This is Your Life” script that was scheduled before Nelson agreed at the 11th hour to show up (it’s quite different!); article by Madeline Bayless re: her father’s friendship and professional relationship (he built Nelson’s home recording equipment and taught him how to record); tributes to Bernadette Schwartz and Madeline Bayless

 #73: Nelson’s “I love you” handwritten letter to Jeanette from December 1935 and its back story; another smitten handwritten letter; Jeanette’s 1963 desk diary that provides damning evidence regarding Jeanette’s marriage to Gene Raymond, her failing health, the overall disinterest and abuse by Gene Raymond; Florence Bootin interview (seeing Nelson visiting Jeanette in the hospital); Isabel and Bill Eddy’s divorce papers in which young Nelson is discussed.

 #74: The Rise Stevens mid 1940s fiasco, Lake Tahoe visit documentation from 1948, Cat Clark interview, the divorce papers of Nelson’s grandmother, singer Caroline Kendrick.